Mark Carney: Moral to market sentiments

 On December 2, 2020, Carney delivered the first of four Reith Lectures—the BBC's flagship annual series.
 In "How We Get What We Value – From Moral to Market Sentiments", he said society had come to esteem financial value over human value and moved from market economies to market societies.
 The series covers a trio of crises: credit, Covid, and climate.

 Fiscal policy

-After becoming prime minister, Carney reversed the Trudeau government's capital gains tax increase and promised to implement a middle class tax cut and a new approach to federal budgeting that would save tax-payers money if appointed as prime minister.
+After becoming prime minister, Carney reversed the Trudeau government's capital gains tax increase and promised to implement a middle-class tax cut and a new approach to federal budgeting that would save taxpayers money if appointed as prime minister.

 Petroleum industry

-In June 2025, after becoming prime minister, Carney voiced support for a new oil pipeline to the West Coast and a proposed $16.5 billion carbon capture system for the Athabasca oil sands.
-The bill speeds up approval of projects deemed of national interest, potentially including mines and oil pipelines, and eliminates some trade barriers between provinces.
+In June 2025, after becoming prime minister, Carney voiced support for a new oil pipeline to the West Coast and a proposed $16.5-billion carbon capture system for the Athabasca oil sands.
+A memorandum of understanding with the Government of Alberta to advance a new pipeline and carbon capture system was reached in November 2025.
+The One Canadian Economy Act sped up approval of projects deemed of national interest, potentially including mines and oil pipelines, and eliminated some trade barriers between provinces.

+In April 2026, Carney's government temporarily suspended the federal excise tax on gasoline and diesel, reducing the tax by 10¢/L on gasoline and 4¢/L on diesel.
+The suspension was subsequently extended beyond its original September 2026 expiry date.